hfbw03/maxim-BiLSTM/README.md

 # maxim-BiLSTM
 Repository for my thesis

 This repo contains code for sentiment analysis using the bidirectional LSTM model, or BiLSTM for short.
-Specifically, I'll train models to predict sentiment from Google Play Store reviews of the mobile app Maxim.
+Specifically, I'll train a model to predict sentiment from Google Play Store reviews of the mobile app Maxim.

 ## Getting Started